The Maine AgendaGolf & Racquet Sports

 Two things honesty requires.
 First, Freeport and Westbrook do not have a clear dedicated outdoor public court worth sending you to as of July 2026.
 Westbrook is the region's indoor pickleball capital thanks to The Picklr, but that is a membership facility, not an outdoor lot.
 Freeport players mostly drive to Yarmouth, Cumberland, or the Gorham courts.
 If either town has added an outdoor court since this was published, tell us and we will verify and add it.

 Second, court status in this sport genuinely changes month to month.
 Nets get installed and removed, access codes appear, seasons open and close (outdoor play here runs roughly May through October).
 We verify against town recreation pages and Pickleheads, and we date this guide, but always confirm a specific court on the town's own page or the Pickleheads app the morning you plan to play.
+When the outdoor season closes in late October, the indoor price list is the next decision you have to make.

 A note on private club courts